apache/camel/examples/camel-example-spring-boot/README.txt

 The example generates messages using timer trigger, writes them to the standard output and the mock endpoint (for testing purposes).

+This example exposes Jolokia API and Spring Boot actuators endpoints (like metrics) via the webmvc endpoint.
+We consider this as the best practice - Spring Boot applications with these API exposed can be easily monitored and managed by the 3rd parties tools.

 You will need to compile this example first: mvn install